 The following book reviews were written by Bobbi King:

-All of these books are available from the publisher, Genealogical Publishing Company, at: http://www.genealogical.com.
+Brian Mitchell’s books are all available from the publisher, Genealogical Publishing Company, at https://genealogical.com/ as well as from Amazon at: https://www.amazon.com/s?k=%22Brian+Mitchell%22+Ireland&ref=nb_sb_noss.